Case 4 Shared Delivery

 The customer has a capable internal IT department: analysts who can write the Technical Assignment, and a DevOps team ready to handle deployment independently.
 The vendor is engaged only for development.

 The development team works in pure Scrum.
-The patent-pending method does not constrain the development methodology — engineering stages and product horizons remain fixed regardless of how sprints are organized within each stage.
+The deterministic engineering method does not constrain the development methodology — engineering stages and product horizons remain fixed regardless of how sprints are organized within each stage.

-The question: what is the actual vendor scope, and what does it cost?
+The question: what is the actual vendor scope, labor intensity, and delivery duration?

 2. Choice